Kumayl ibn Ziyad: Kumayl the Governor of Hīt

 I was in a state of confusion.
 Ali ibn Abi Talib had written to me saying' Kumayl never ever remove yourself from your city.
 I have put people in their different cities and they should never go and leave themselves.'
-When I saw Mu'awiyah attack.
+When I saw Mu'awiya attack.
 I wondered how can I leave this city when it is under attack, even though Ali ibn Abi Talib told me not to leave my city?
 I was in utter confusion.
 I left my city alone.
 I went to defend Shabath ibn Rib'i, and when I did so I received a letter from him (Letter 61 in the Nahj al-Balagha).

 Letter 61 from The Peak of Eloquence (Nahj al-Balagha)

 It is wrong of a person to disregard and neglect the duty entrusted to him and try to take up the work entrusted to someone else - and at a time when he is not required to do it.
 Such an attribution indicates a weak and harmful mentality.
 Your desire to invade Kirkisiya and to leave your province undefended and unattended shows the confusion in your mind.
 By such an action you will convert yourself into a kind of bridge, which your enemy can cross conveniently to reach your friends.
 Thus you will be a useless auxiliary who has neither power nor prestige nor dignity; who cannot stop his enemy's in-roads, nor can crush him, and who cannot defend his subjects nor can he be of any use or help to his ruler.

 Kumayl goes on to say: "I didn't know what to do.
 We were facing an absolute barrage of pressure from the attack at that time.
-We were holding on to Ameerul Momineen (Imam Ali) but Mu'awiyah was launching attack after attack, and we did not know what our stand had to be."
+We were holding on to Ameerul Momineen (Imam Ali) but Mu'awiya was launching attack after attack, and we did not know what our stand had to be."